onebeyond/cuckoojs/packages/@guidesmiths/cuckoojs-schematics/src/nestjs-config/README.md

 1. Add/edit the name of the environment to `EEnvironment` in `src/config/dto/env.dto.ts`
 2. Add/edit the corresponding configuration file from `src/config/env`.
 The name of the file must match the value added during step 1.
-You must use the `module.exports` syntax.
+You must use the default export syntax (`export default`) that exports an object

 ### Add constrains to DTO's